From the books:

 eating low-fat, and you do exercise,

-but the weight isn’t budging, your energy’s dragging, and your moods are
+but the weight isn’t budging, and your energy’s dragging, and your moods are

 white-knuckle yourself into confusion, anger, frustration, and self-loathing